Nail081994/Ansible-wordpress/README.md

 ------------

 Installed and configured Linux server with the following installed soft:
-- nginx
+- Nginx
-- mysql
+- MySQL
-- php
+- PHP
+- Ansible 2.7 or higher
 Role Variables
 --------------